stitchdata/docs/_getting-started/concepts-system-overview-guide.md

     content: |
       Stitch's replication process consists of three distinct phases:

-      1. **Extraction**: Stitch pulls data from your data sources and persists it to Stitch's data pipeline through the Import API.
+      1. **Extract**: Stitch pulls data from your data sources and persists it to Stitch's data pipeline through the Import API.
-      2. **Preparing**: Data is [lightly transformed](#transformations) to ensure compatibility with the destination.
+      2. **Prepare**: Data is [lightly transformed](#transformations) to ensure compatibility with the destination.
-      3. **Loading**: Stitch loads the data into your destination.
+      3. **Load**: Stitch loads the data into your destination.

       A single occurrence of these three phases is called a **replication job**.
 You can keep an eye on a replication job's progress on any [integration's **Summary** page]({{ link.replication.rep-progress | prepend: site.baseurl }}).